w3f/polkadot-payouts/README.md

 $ yarn start
 ```

-# Configuration
+# Features

+- Claim for yourself
+- Claim for a third party
+- Transfer to a destination wallet what you have just claimed

+# Configuration - Claim for yourself and transfer to a destination wallet
-This is a typical configuration file:
+This is a typical configuration file to use the "Claim for yourself and transfer to destination wallet" feature:
 ```
 # config/main.yaml
 logLevel: info